miriamkw/GluPredKit/README.md

 ## Usage of Command Line Interface (CLI)

 A Command Line Interface (CLI) is developed to facilitate the process of fetching data, preprocessing data, training prediction models to report the results.
+Commands are executed from the `src/` directory.

 Definitions:
 - **Parsing**: Refers to the fetching of data from data sources (for example Nighscout, Tidepool or Apple Health), and to process the data into the same table.
 The parsed datasets are stored in 'data/raw/'.
 - **Preprocessing**: Refers to the preprocessing of the raw datasets from the parsing-stage.
 This includes imputation, feature addition, removing NaN values, splitting data etc. The preprocessed datasets are stored in 'data/preprocessed'.